»

 No matter how well covered your torso and legs are, the cold wind on an exposed neck is brutally painful.

-Heated grips are one of the best, and easiest, and cheapest, possible modifications you can make to your bike.
+Heated grips are one of the best, easiest, and cheapest, possible modifications you can make to your bike.
+A plug for a heated vest will offer you massive benefits too.

 Things I wish they’d told me about the roads: